 I’ll tell you what all the fuss is about.
-It’s about this being a fabulous tool for understanding yourself and others.
-It’s about this being a great map for exploring your desires, fears and core motivations (just code words for personality type).
-And it’s about this being a way of awakening to who we really are (yes, something other than personality type), seeing others through a lens of acceptance and compassion, and even experiencing the world as a place where we all belong.
+It’s about this being a fabulous tool for understanding ourselves and others.
+It’s about this being a great map for exploring the desires, fears and core motivations which make us tick.
+And it’s about this being a way of awakening to our highest selves, seeing others through a lens of acceptance and compassion, and even experiencing the world as a place where we all belong.

-When you decide to travel into this territory, I suggest you take along a good flashlight, a compass and a map.
-The flashlight is your commitment to being more aware, accepting and loving of yourself and others.
+When you decide to travel into this territory of yourself, I suggest you take along a good flashlight, a compass and a map.
+The flashlight is your commitment to being more aware and accepting and loving of yourself and others.
 The compass is your own north star leading you home to that essence which is waiting for you.
 And the map…well, there are lots of maps which can take us home to ourselves.
 The one I recommend is the one I’ve been following all these years – the Enneagram.
 It never goes out of date, it never gets boring, and it never steers me wrong.

 To learn more about my Enneagram offerings, click here: https://www.spaceforconsciousliving.com/the-enneagram/